intj-t/intj-t/README.md

 <a href="https://www.investopedia.com/terms/c/cashconversioncycle.asp">Cash Conversion Cycle (CCC): What Is It, and How Is It Calculated?</a>

-How do you get you get your million in cash doctor? "take care of" a high functioning schizophonic.
+How do you get you get your million in cash doctor? "take care of" a high functioning schizophrenic.

 <a href="https://www.sphinxlogic.org/Jonathan Chapman Moore FRSA.docx">Curriculum Vitae</a>